0xshivanshu/chimera-app/README.md

-# Project Chimera: AI-Powered Security Automation Platform
+# Chimera: AI-Powered Security Automation Platform

-Project Chimera is a security platform built to detect and investigate potential threats using real-world data from a mobile device.
-It leverages a powerful FastAPI backend with AI agent integration to provide real-time analysis of user location and incoming messages.
+Chimera is a security platform built to detect and investigate potential threats using real-world data from a mobile device.
+It has a backend with AI agent integration to provide real-time analysis of user location and incoming messages.

 This repository contains the full monorepo for the project:
 `mobile-app/`: A React Native client for user authentication and data collection.